 - Cost: Average

-Stuffed eggplants are a typical dish of the Spanish peasant tradition that over time have spread widely in our peninsula, giving rise to an interesting range of variations.
-Each region has created its own version based on its own typical products, and many of them would like to boast that they were the first in the country to have invented the dish.
-Stuffed eggplants are a family "tradition", one of grandmother's classic recipes, often cooked in the summertime in particular thanks to the abundance of this vegetable during that season.
-It’s no coincidence that stuffed eggplants are equally delicious both hot and cold!
-From North to South, they are stuffed with a variety of ingredients such as meat, pasta, vegetables, or rice and can therefore be served as appetizers, first courses, main courses, and side dishes, and sometimes even as desserts.
-The name of this dish changes according to local dialects as it moves from region to region, besides changing the filling and type of course when it’s served, the name changes as well based on the local dialect.
-Today, we’ve decided to show you one of the most classic recipes, namely eggplants which are emptied of their pulp and cooked together with meat to create a rich and tasty stuffing.
-Covered with plenty of tomatoes and sprinkled with aged Pecorino cheese, they are then baked in the oven to melt all the flavors together.
-Stuffed eggplants are also ideal for serving at room temperature on very hot days.
-Try them for yourself!
+Stuffed eggplant is a traditional rustic Spanish dish, which, over time, has become very widespread throughout Italy too, giving rise to an interesting array of variations.
+Every region has come up with its own version based on its typical products, and many would like to claim to be the original.
+Stuffed eggplant is also a family tradition, one of grandma’s classic recipes, often cooked in the summertime in particular thanks to the abundance of this vegetable during that season.
+It’s no coincidence that stuffed eggplant is great to eat either hot or cold!
+From north to south, eggplants are stuffed with a whole range of ingredients, including meat, pasta, vegetables, and rice, and, as a result, they can be served as appetizers, first courses, second courses, or side dishes, and even as desserts.
+Moving from region to region, besides changing the filling and type of course when it’s served, the name changes as well based on the local dialect.
+Today, we’ve decided to show you one of the most classic recipes: The eggplants are emptied of their flesh, which is then cooked together with meat to create a tasty, flavorful filling.
+Covered with plenty of tomato sauce and sprinkled with mature pecorino cheese, they’re given a final blast in the oven to meld all the flavors together.
+Stuffed eggplant is also a perfect dish to eat at room temperature on hotter days.
+Try it for yourself!

 How to prepare Stuffed eggplants

-You can store your stuffed eggplants in an airtight container for up to one day.
+You can keep your stuffed eggplant in an airtight container for up to one day.
 You can freeze after cooking if you used fresh ingredients.